Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Often we want to use nodes as keys in dicts, so we need a hash function.
-Python dataclasses don't support this for definitions with mutable attributes or lists but SOLP does.
+Python dataclasses don't support this for definitions with mutable attributes or lists, but SOLP does.
 Let's find which variables are set by which functions.

 .. code-block:: python